 American Studies is an interdisciplinary study of cultures in the United States.
-Required America Studies seminars in the concentration are regularly supplemented by interdisciplinary courses such as "Representations of Race," "Photography and American Culture," "The Ragtime Era" and "African American High Culture."
+Required American Studies seminars are regularly supplemented by interdisciplinary courses.
 In addition to the several American literature and culture faculty who work with American Studies graduate students, affiliate faculty frequently come from history, anthropology, communications, theater, journalism, legal studies, psychology, art history, and music.
-Also available to graduate students in American Studies is the Five College Center for Crossroads in the Study of the America, and, for those interested in arts and culture, Historic Deerfield and the Northampton Historical Society.
+Also available to graduate students in American Studies is the Five College Crossroads in the Study of the America (CISA), and, for those interested in arts and culture, Historic Deerfield and the Northampton Historical Society.
 For more information about the American Studies concentration, please consult the American Studies Home Page.

 Composition and Rhetoric

-Each term the Massachusetts Center for Renaissance Studies (Arthur Kinney, director), housed in the Daiken Estate at the University of Massachusetts, offers interdisciplinary courses involving the age of Shakespeare; recent offerings have included English/Theater, "Re-inventing Shakespeare", English/History, "Court and Culture in England, 1590-1625"; English/Art History, "Text and Voice in Renaissance Art"; English/Hispanic Studies, "The Golden Age."
-In addition, the Center invites graduate students to participate in local and regional colloquia and international conferences held on campus; edit and work on two book series, the journal English Literary Renaissance and the forthcoming Garland Encyclopedia of Tutor England; and use the Center's special collection of Renaissance materials (15,000 rare books and supplemental materials).
-All of these actives complement the course offerings in Renaissance English literature offered by the Renaissance faculty in the English department and elsewhere in the University.
-For information about the Massachusetts Center for Renaissance Studies, please consult the Massachusetts Center for Renaissance Studies Home Page.
+Each term the Massachusetts Center for Interdisciplinary Renaissance Studies (Arthur Kinney, director), housed in the Daiken Estate at the University of Massachusetts, offers interdisciplinary courses involving the age of Shakespeare.
+In addition, the Center invites graduate students to participate in local and regional colloquia and international conferences held on campus, and to use the Center’s special collection of Renaissance materials (15,000 rare books and supplemental materials).
+All of these activities complement the course offerings in Renaissance English literature and culture offered by faculty in the English department and elsewhere in the University.
+For information about the Massachusetts Center for Renaissance Studies, please consult the home page of the Massachusetts Center for Interdisciplinary Renaissance Studies.